 If you’re planning a holiday to Scotland’s most romantic island you’ll need to research Isle of Skye hotels in advance.
 Portree has plenty of options and offers a central home base for those looking to road trip around the island each day.
 Isle of Skye hotels range from luxury resorts to historic boutique hotels and more affordable family-run B&Bs.

-- Edinbane Lodge: Skye’s newest luxury hotel is located in a 16th century hunting lodge.
+- Edinbane Lodge 5 STARS: Skye’s newest luxury hotel is located in a 16th century hunting lodge.
 The petite boutique hotel features all the trappings of a five-star hotel and is home to 2019’s Best New Restaurant in Scotland.
+Check Reviews

-- The Three Chimneys: best known for its iconic fine dining restaurant, The Three Chimneys also offers elegant accommodation.
+- The Three Chimneys 4 STARS: best known for its iconic fine dining restaurant, The Three Chimneys also offers elegant accommodation.
+Check Reviews

-- Duisdale House Hotel: a boutique hotel offering luxury accommodation on the Isle of Skye.
+- Duisdale House Hotel 4 STARS: a boutique hotel offering luxury accommodation on the Isle of Skye.
 The 4 star property is a 15 minute drive from Armadale Ferry Terminal.
+Check Reviews

-- Broadford Hotel: this 4 star boutique hotel established in 1611 is famously known as the birthplace of Drambuie liqueur.
+- Broadford Hotel 3 STARS: this 3 star boutique hotel established in 1611 is famously known as the birthplace of Drambuie liqueur.
+Check Reviews

 Best Syke Restaurants

 There are plenty of restaurant options on the Isle of Skye.
 If you’re celebrating a special anniversary or birthday we suggest splurging on the tasting menus at The Three Chimneys or Edinbane Lodge.
 Portree is a hub for the island’s accommodation so you’ll also find lots of restaurant options from fancy feast to cheap and cheerful Fish & Chips.